nlppln/mallet-docker/README.md

 	# add workflow outputs
 	# save workflow to file
 ```

+We recommend using `import-file` (one document per line) over `import dir` (one document per file), because if there are too many files (around tens of thousands), docker will crash on the many file mappings that need to be made.

 `train-topics` has many outputs.
 These are null, unless the name of the output is set through the corresponding input.